flybywiresim/docs/docs/fbw-a32nx/installation.md

+---
+title: Installation Guide
+description: Learn how to install the FlyByWire A32NX add-on for Microsoft Flight Simulator 2020 with step-by-step guides.
+---

 # Installation Guide

 Please follow the information on this page to install the FlyByWire Simulations A32NX add-on for Microsoft Flight Simulator 2020